Phase Transitions in Foods

 - Details the effects of water on the state and stability of foods

-- Includes information on changes occurring in state and physicochemical properties during processing and storage
+- Includes information on changes occuring in state and physicochemical properties during processing and storage

 - The only book on phase and state transitions written specifically for the applications in food industry, product development, and research